 5.1 This test method shall be performed on fresh test specimens.
-Hipot testing shall not be conducted on test specimens that have previously been exposed to high voltage levels or other similar testing.
+HiPot testing shall not be conducted on test specimens that have previously been exposed to high voltage levels or other similar testing.

-NOTE: Some dielectrics may show acceptable Hipot results (i.e., "Pass") after defects have been "burned out" at high voltage (see Section 6).

-- 5.2 Program the Hipot test instrument with the appropriate peak voltage, voltage ramp rate, hold time at peak voltage and current threshold level.
-These values shall be recorded. - 5.2.1 The peak voltage should be as specified in the material Specification Sheet (see IPC- 4821) under the parameter "Hipot (Volts DC)." - 5.2.2 For qualification testing, the voltage ramp rate shall be 5% of the peak voltage per second, unless otherwise specified.
-For conformance testing, the voltage ramp rate shall be 5% of the peak voltage per second or AABUS.
+5.2 Program the HiPot equipment with the appropriate peak voltage, voltage ramp rate, hold time at peak voltage and current threshold level.
+Make sure that these values are recorded.

+5.2.1 The peak voltage should be as specified in the material Specification Sheet (IPC-4821, Specification for Embedded Passive Device Capacitor Materials for Rigid and Multilayer Printed Boards) under the parameter "HiPot (Volts DC)."

+5.2.2 The voltage ramp rate shall be 5% of the peak voltage per second, unless otherwise specified.

-- 5.2.3 For qualification testing, the hold time at peak voltage shall be 30 seconds +3 / -0 seconds.
-For conformance testing, the hold time at peak voltage shall be a minimum of 10 seconds or AABUS. - 5.2.4 The threshold settings shall be set to a value greater than the in-rush current (due to the charging of the test specimen) observed when the voltage is increased (see 6.1).
-Many commercial Hipot test instruments display the current during the test.
+5.2.3 The hold time at peak voltage shall be 30 seconds +3 / -0 seconds.

+5.2.4 The threshold settings shall be set to a value higher than the in-rush current (due to the charging of the capacitor specimen) observed when the voltage is increased (see 6.1).

+Many commercial HiPot test instruments display the current during the test.
 The in-rush current can be determined by setting the threshold current to a high value and then observing the current spikes as the voltage is ramped to the peak voltage.
+Also note the final, steady-state current during the hold at peak voltage.
 After several test specimens have been tested and the currents observed, set the threshold current to be greater than the highest current observed.

-For example, if the in-rush current is 20 microamperes and the current at peak voltage is 1 microampere, set the threshold current to 40 microamperes. - 5.3 The test specimen shall be placed between the contacts of the Hipot test equipment (see Figure 1).
-Start the Hipot sequence. - 5.4 Upon completion of the test, the Hipot sequence should include the discharge of the test specimen.
+5.3 The test specimen shall be placed between the contacts of the HiPot test equipment (see Figure 1).
+Start the HiPot sequence.

-SAFETY NOTE: Larger test specimens, with high capacitance density, may take more time than expected to discharge.
+5.4 Upon completion of the test, the HiPot sequence should include the discharge of the test specimen.
+(Safety note: Larger test specimens, with high capacitance density, may take more time than expected to discharge.)

-5.5 Reporting The Hipot test instrument indicates either Pass or Fail of the material under test.
-A current surge above the threshold current setting indicates a Failure.
-This includes very short term current surges or "arcs" that occur due to the burnout of defects.
-Such unacceptable current surges may also be the result of dielectric failure or manufacturing defects.

-For qualification testing, if the test specimen Passes, record the leakage current per unit area and the passing voltage.
-If the qualification test specimen Fails, record the failure voltage and threshold current per unit area of each test specimen.
+5.5 Reporting The HiPot equipment indicates either: Pass or Fail of the material under test (test specimen).
+A current surge above the threshold current setting indicates a Failure, which may be a result of dielectric failure or manufacturing defects.
+If the test Passes, record the leakage current per unit area and the passing voltage.
+If the test Fails, record the failure voltage and threshold current per unit area of each test specimen.